meqdadslh/project-1-329/readme.md

 ```
 Hovering
+Bootstrap
 ```

 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.
+ - most common issue I had was making the page responsive and API.
+Provided material was a huge help.

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier